Okami4D/Compact-Bonnet-Surface-Visualization/docs/src/index.md

 This Project aims to visualise constructions given in a paper by Alexander Bobenko, Tim Hoffmann and Andrew O. Sageman-Furnas called [“Compact Bonnet Pairs: isometric tori with the same curvatures”](https://arxiv.org/abs/2110.06335).
 It was created under the supervision of Prof. Tim Hoffmann at the TUM School of Computation, Information and Technology.

-The central aim of the paper was to use constructions from the Paper [“Isothermic Tori with one family of planar curvature lines and area contrained hyperbolic elastica”](https://arxiv.org/abs/2312.14956) to explicitly construct pairs of immersed real analytic tori in three dimensional Euclidean space.
+The central aim of the paper was to use constructions from the Paper [“Isothermic Tori with one family of planar curvature lines and area constrained hyperbolic elastica”](https://arxiv.org/abs/2312.14956) to explicitly construct pairs of immersed real analytic tori in three dimensional Euclidean space.
 This project applies the techniques introduced and implements them into interactive scenes using GLMakie.

 We divide up the scripts used into “Tools” and “Scripts”.
 The “Tools” build the programmatic framework for rendering and implementing the general theory given in the papers.
 Here is a quick list of functions covered in the different scripts: